I (soundtrack): Release

 On 24 March 2014, Sony Music India acquired the audio rights of the film.
 The official soundtrack album cover of the film was released on 6 September 2014.
-The audio launch was planned for a release in Canada, but the film's producer, Venu Ravichandran, asserted that the music of the Tamil version would be released at a grand event at the Nehru Indoor Stadium in Chennai on 12 September 2014.
+The audio launch was planned for a release in Canada, but the film's producer, V. Ravichandran, asserted that the music of the Tamil version would be released at a grand event at the Nehru Indoor Stadium in Chennai on 13 September 2014.
 On 1 September 2014, Arnold Schwarzenegger confirmed himself as an invitee at the forthcoming event; also Kannada actor and singer Puneeth Rajkumar and Telugu actor Rana Daggubati was as chief guests.
 Ravichandran said Rahman would present the songs in a fashion similar to a live music concert.

 International bubble artist Ana Yang, wife of the 16-time Guinness World Record holder, Fan Yang, performed as part of the event.
 Weta Workshop artists who have worked on the film would provided the makeup for the background dancers, who delivered the performances wearing the actual costumes from the respective songs.
 A fashion show by the film's costume designer took place.
 A rough cut version of the song "Merasalaayiten" leaked onto the internet a day prior to the music launch.

 Bobby Simha and singer Chinmayi hosted the audio launch.
 Anirudh Ravichander, Karthik, Keba Jeremiah, Neeti Mohan, Haricharan, Natalie Di Luccio, A. R. Rahman, Amy Jackson and Vikram were part of the stage performances.
 The team from Weta Workshop was introduced after the song "Ennodu Nee Irundhaal" was performed.
 In addition to the songs from the soundtrack album, Rahman also performed a few tracks from his previous compositions, which were "Oorvasi Oorvasi", "Chikku Bukku Rayile", "Ottagathai Kattiko", "Muqabala", "Petta Rap", "Maya Machindra", "Shakalaka Baby", "Girlfriend", "Colombus Columbus", "Athiradi Kaalam" and "Irumbile Oru Irudhaiyam".
 The audio launch event was telecasted on Jaya TV on 3 October 2014, coinciding with Vijayadasami celebrations.